AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 - GAME-14959 Option "Update Wwise Project Settings" provided no feedback when selected
 - GAME-20852 Projects created in 1.4 and 1.5 were missing extensions causing loading issues

-## Content

-- GAME-21151 HumanIK Example project: pressing 'x' for X-rays shows green/white rigs that seem to be in the wrong space/orientation
-- GAME-20043 SimpleProject.on_level_shutdown_post_flow() does not get called on exiting from Test Level or Run Project
-- GAME-21107 Android: Run Project of GearVR on localhost (Windows) gives an access violation

 ## Deployer/Connections

 - GAME-20476 Show the commands used to launch slaved devices in the log.